 Will AI fully replace human technicians?

 Generative tools accelerate b-roll, captions, and localization, but sensors, lighting, and spontaneous performance still depend on humans.
-Mei Wong forecasts hybrid crews dominating until photoreal synthetic actors win audience trust universally.
+Dr. Mei Wong forecasts hybrid crews dominating until photoreal synthetic actors win audience trust universally.

 Which first steps accelerate vendor alignment?